 Farma Industria Ticino (FIT), the association of chemical and pharmaceutical industries in the Swiss canton of Ticino, is a private organization founded in 1980 with the name ATICEF, with headquarters in Lugano.

-The Association at present counts 31 member companies and 1 start-up member, with a combined workforce of 2900 employees and which reach a total annual turnover of approximately 1.7 Billion Swiss Francs.
+The Association at present counts 38 ordinary members, 2 start-ups and 10 associate members, with a combined workforce of 3000 employees and which reach a total annual turnover of approximately 1.8 Billion Swiss Francs.
 This clearly attests that Farma Industria Ticino represents the greatest majority of Ticino-based companies of this specific sector.
 The actual number of personnel of the companies associated with Farma Industria Ticino averages at 100 employees and is therefore higher to the average associated with the entire industrial sector of Ticino (with an average size of 50 employees).

 Among the several areas of interest of the association, the principal ones are as follows: